Censorship by Google: China

-Google adhered to the Internet censorship policies of China, enforced by means of filters colloquially known as "The Great Firewall of China," until March 2010.
-Google.cn search results were filtered to not display any results perceived to be harmful to the People's Republic of China (PRC).
+Google adhered to the Internet censorship policies of China, enforced by means of filters colloquially known as "The Great Firewall," until March 2010.
+Google.cn search results were filtered to not display any results perceived to be harmful to the Chinese Communist Party (CCP).
 Google claimed that some censorship was necessary in order to keep the Chinese government from blocking Google entirely, which had happened in 2002.

 Google claimed it did not plan to give the government information about users who searched for blocked content and would inform users that content had been restricted if they attempt to search for it.
 As of 2009, Google was the only major China-based search engine to explicitly inform the user when search results were blocked or hidden.
 As of December 2012, Google no longer informs the user of possible censorship for certain queries during a search.
-The Chinese government had restricted citizens' access to popular search engines such as Altavista, Yahoo!, and Google in the past, though the complete ban has since been lifted.
+The Chinese government had restricted citizens' access to popular search engines such as AltaVista, Yahoo, and Google in the past, though the complete ban has since been lifted.
 However, the government remains active in filtering Internet content.
 In October 2005, the Blogger platform and access to the Google cache was made available in mainland China; however, in December 2005, some mainland Chinese Blogger users reported that their access to the site was once again restricted.

 In January 2006, Google agreed that China's version of Google, Google.cn, would filter certain keywords given to it by the Chinese government.
 Google pledged to tell users when search results are censored and said that it would not "maintain any services that involve personal or confidential data, such as Gmail or Blogger, on the mainland".
 Google said that it does not plan to give the government information about users who search for blocked content and will inform users that content has been restricted if they attempt to search for it.
 Searchers may encounter a message which states: "In accordance with local laws and policies, some of the results have not been displayed."
-Google issued a statement saying that "removing search results is inconsistent with Google's mission" but that the alternative — being shut down entirely and thereby "providing no information (or a heavily degraded user experience that amounts to no information) is more inconsistent with our mission."
+Google issued a statement saying that "removing search results is inconsistent with Google's mission" but that the alternative—being shut down entirely and thereby "providing no information (or a heavily degraded user experience that amounts to no information) is more inconsistent with our mission."
 Initially, both the censored Google.cn and the uncensored Chinese-language Google.com were available.
 In June 2006, however, China blocked Google.com again.

 Some Chinese Internet users were critical of Google for assisting the Chinese government in repressing its own citizens, particularly those dissenting against the government and advocating for human rights.
-Furthermore, Google had been denounced and called hypocritical by Free Media Movement and Reporters Without Borders for agreeing to China's demands while simultaneously fighting the United States government's requests for similar information.
+Furthermore, Google had been denounced and called hypocritical by the Free Media Movement and Reporters Without Borders for agreeing to China's demands while simultaneously fighting the United States government's requests for similar information.
 Google China had also been condemned by Reporters Without Borders, Human Rights Watch, and Amnesty International.